-Trade receivables and other loans and receivables are subsequently measured at amortized cost (less any impairment losses) using the effective interest rate method.
-For the reporting period, expected impairments are taken into account.
+Trade receivables and other loans and receivables are subsequently measured at amortized cost (less any loss allowances) using the effective-interest rate method.
+For the reporting period, expected losses from the simplified approach of the expected credit loss model under IFRS 9 are taken into account.
 If there are further doubts about their recoverability, the trade receivables are recognized at the lower present value of the estimated future cash flows.

-HUGO BOSS calculates and records an allowance under the expected loss model in IFRS 9 for all financial instruments that are not classified as FVTPL and except for trade receivables.
+HUGO BOSS calculates and records a loss allowance according to the expected credit loss model under IFRS 9 for all financial instruments that are not classified as FVTPL, and except for trade receivables, which is explained above.
 The expected credit loss (ECL) is allocated using three stages: